 Keep in mind that 1.5 is swimming pool levels of chlorine.
 You would never take a glass and dip it into a pool and then drink it would you?
 Would you take a bath in a swimming pool?
 Probably not!
 If your water softener is at a swimming pool level of chlorine or chloramines it will damage the softener components over time.

 Please don't hesitate to give us a quick call for a discussion of your situation.
 Keep in mind our technicians are not allowed to ask you to buy anything or pressure you in ANY way.
 They just answer your questions and give you great advice.
 We are the online leader for water treatment worldwide.
 We set the standard for all others to follow.
 800-701-9914 Toll Free.
 Phones answered 24 Hours a day.

-A: Once you have tested your well water and checked your flow rate on a private well you should also do the following:
+A: Another essential set of FAQs for a private well.
+Once you have tested your well water and checked your flow rate on a private well you should also do the following: